 Creating New Blended Family Holiday Traditions

 To help encourage the process, Shirley recommends creating blended family traditions, particularly around the holidays.

 “Kids will naturally resist being a part of something that was created before they arrived,” Cress-Dudley says.
 “So it’s important to create holiday traditions – things that are just theirs.”

 Christmas dinner, for example.

 “A few years ago, my husband and I decided to introduce a unique Christmas menu.
 The kids had all been shuttling between households and eating lots of the typical holiday stuff – turkey, stuffing, etc. So for Christmas that year, we went with North Carolina seafood.
-They loved it Couldn’t wait to do it again the next year.”
+They loved it.
+Couldn’t wait to do it again the next year.”

 Another challenge for blended families during the holiday season is the need for travel.

-“It can really get crazy this time of year,” said Shirley.
+“It can really get crazy this time of year,” says Shirley.
 “My family alone involves my kids, my ex-husband’s kids, my current husband’s kids, and my current husband’s ex-wife’s kids.
 Now try to figure out where they all need to be and when – it’s a real challenge.”

-Shirley recommends that parents work together to make holiday plans well in advance while reminding the kids that the actual date is not that important.
+She recommends that parents work together to make holiday plans well in advance while reminding the kids that the actual date is not that important.